 If you're looking for more information on student loans, you can read our article on how student loans work.

-The FAFSA serves as a universal student aid application that can make you eligible for many different forms of aid.
-Both the government and schools like SDSU use the information from your FAFSA to make decisions about the scholarships, grants, and loans you’ll receive.
+The FAFSA is a student aid application used by the government and schools like SDSU to make decisions about the scholarships, grants, and loans you’ll receive.

-You’ll have to talk to your family and answer questions about your financial information when you fill out the FAFSA.
-This includes things like the amount of money you and your family make and any money you’ve saved to pay for college.
+When you fill out the FAFSA, you’ll have to talk to your family and answer questions about your financial information, including the amount of money you and your family make and any money you’ve saved for college.